Bulldog Drummond in Africa

-Bulldog Drummond in Africa is a 1938 American adventure crime film.
-This was the 13th of 25 in the Bulldog Drummond film series from 1922 to 1969.

 Plot

-Once again on the eve of his wedding, Captain Hugh Drummond has more pressing concerns when he sets off from London for Spanish-Morocco: his fiancée Phillis Clavering has seen Colonel Nielsen from Scotland Yard being kidnapped by an international criminal gang.
-Their intent is to force him to reveal the secrets of the British Empire's latest military technology.
-With his fiancée, chum 'Algy', and valet 'Tenny' Tennyson in tow, Bulldog outwits Scotland Yard's bureaucratic blundering and flies his own plane 1200 miles, only to find more bureaucratic blundering by the local British Consul, who orders him home without delay.
-Drummond and his friends are not easy to get rid of, however; they soon mount a rescue plan, eventually liberating Colonel Nielsen and throwing the villainous ringleader to his own pet lions.
+On the eve of his wedding, Captain Hugh Drummond has more pressing concerns when he needs to set off from London for Morocco, after his fiancée (Phillis Clavering) has seen Colonel Nielsen from Scotland Yard being kidnapped by an international criminal gang, who try to force him to reveal the secrets of the British Empire's latest military technology.
+With his fiancée, friend Algy and valet Tennyson in tow, Drummond outwits Scotland Yard's bureaucratic blundering and flies his own plane the 1,200 miles to Morocco, only for the local British Consul to order him home.
+Drummond and his friends remain though and mount a rescue plan, eventually freeing the Colonel and causing the death of the leader of the criminal gang, who is mauled by one of his own pet lions.